CodeYourFuture/immersive-go-course/http-auth/README.md

 ### Authentication

-Next you're going to add a URL that can only be accessed if you know a username and secret password.
+Next we're going to add a URL that can only be accessed if we know a username and secret password.

 Add an endpoint `/authenticated` that requires the use of [HTTP Basic auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
-It should return a `401 Unauthorized` status code with a `WWW-Authenticate` header if basic auth is not present or does not match a username and password of your choice.
+It should return a `401 Unauthorized` status code with a `WWW-Authenticate` header if basic auth is not present or does not match a username and password of our choice.
 Once Basic Auth is provided, it should respond successful!

 Go's `http` library comes with some Basic Auth support built-in, so be sure to use it to make the following work: